 Well… embedding is such a broad term, this cannot be answered in general.
 The ignorant answer however would be: No. Our desktop- and webfonts licenses don’t allow embedding of the fonts into documents, PDF’s or applications.
 We offer separate embedding licenses, fitting each occasion: eBook embedding license, Game embedding license, Product embedding license and Document embedding license.
 So in short: a separate license is needed before you can embed our fonts.

-Yes, you can our fonts in email campaigns, so you can use a univocal typographic voice across all of your communications Our Webfont license also allows for usage within email campaigns.
+Yes, you can use our fonts in email campaigns, so you'll have a univocal typographic voice across all of your communications.
+Our Webfont license also allows for usage within email campaigns.
 Every opened email counts as a single pageview.
 So in case you have licensed 5 million pageviews/month, this license should cover both the website traffic combined with the opened emails.
 You can upgrade your Webfont license to accomodate additional pageviews for email campaigns in your personal account, or contact us so we work it out together.
 Remember we make things easy: our Webfont license is always a one-time fee, a single payment without repeating subscription costs.

 No. You’re not allowed to embed the fonts into PDF’s with the default Desktop license agreement.
 However, there is one exception: you may take a PDF with the embedded Font Software to a commercial printer for approval and production activities, provided that the secured PDF is in a read-only mode and that the extraction of the Font Software is prohibited.
 That document is only distributed to the printer or service bureau for use by the printer or service bureau.